-The Washington Institute Book Prize is awarded annually to three outstanding new books that have illuminated the Middle East for American readers.
+The Washington Institute Book Prize is awarded annually to outstanding new books that have illuminated the Middle East for American readers.
 With this prize, The Washington Institute seeks to acknowledge the very best new works on the region and encourage authors and publishers to produce books of unique quality and insight.
+With gold ($25,000), silver ($10,000), and bronze ($5,000) prizes, it is one of the most lucrative literary awards in the world.

-The Washington Institute awards three prizes annually: a Gold Prize of $30,000, a Silver Prize of $15,000, and a Bronze Prize of $5,000.
-The selection of the winners is made by a distinguished jury, comprised of accomplished authors who are expert on the Middle East.
-Publishers may submit nonfiction books on any subject that bears on the modern Middle East or America's role in the region.
-The nearest deadline for submissions is May 1, 2013, for awards made the following autumn.
+The selection of the winners is made by a distinguished jury of Middle East experts.
+Publishers may submit nonfiction books in English on any subject that bears on the modern Middle East or America's role in the region.
+The nearest deadline for submissions is May 1, 2018, for awards made the following autumn.